 It’s an invaluable tool for determining what the market wants from you.

-Your website will look great on any size screen, whether on mobile, desktop or tablet.
+Your website will look great on any size screen, whether on mobile, desktop, or tablet.

 You want your design portfolio to shine.
 And since most people visit websites on mobile these days, you don’t want them to pinch and zoom to see your magnificent work.

-You’ll also get people contacting you through your static website, if they happen upon it.
+Furthermore, you’ll also get people contacting you through your static website, if they happen upon it.